Hospital Play Specialists of New Zealand

 Picture

-Early Childhood Advisory Council (ECAC)
+Early Childhood Advisory Committee (ECAC) - Ministry of Education

 ECAC is an important part of the Ministry’s relationship with the sector.
 The purpose of ECAC is to foster a relationship between Government and the early learning sector to achieve common goals.